John the Baptist

-Followers of John existed into the second century AD, and some proclaimed him to be the Messiah awaited by Jews.
+Followers of John persisted into the second century AD, and some proclaimed him to be the Messiah awaited by Jews.
 In modern times, the followers of John the Baptist are the Mandaeans, an ancient ethnoreligious group who believe that he is their greatest and final prophet.
-In the Roman martyrology, John is the only saint whose birth and death are both commemorated.
+In Catholic martyrology, John is the only saint whose birth and death are both commemorated.